huqianghui/spring-cloud/Exercise tutorial.md

 3. Once your VM is ready, you may find the VM login account and a free Azure account under resource tab.
    ![LODS Resource](https://labimages.blob.core.windows.net/images/pre-LODSResource.jpg)

-- Notice: You cannot copy any text from outside into the VM directly.
+> **Notice**: You cannot copy any text from outside into the VM directly.
 But you can click the T buttun left to the text to input into the VM.

 ===